citp/privacy-policy-historical/m/mi/mic/micksgarage.com.md

-> *The following text is extracted and transformed from the micksgarage.com privacy policy that was archived on 2013-09-01.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130901013101id_/http%3A//www.micksgarage.com/about/privacy-statement.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the micksgarage.com privacy policy that was archived on 2014-03-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140330174213id_/http%3A//www.micksgarage.com/about/privacy-statement.aspx) for the most accurate reproduction.*

-# MicksGarage Privacy Statement
+# MicksGarage - Privacy and Security

 Introduction
 Types of Information Collected
-Purposes for which we hold your Information
+Purposes For Which We Hold Your Information
 Cookies
 Disclosure of Information to Third Parties
 Sale of Business